AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Can I replace the selected image of an ECS instance?

 Yes, you can replace the image of your ECS instance by selecting Replace System Disk in the ECS console.
 Be aware that if you replace the image of an instance, data stored on the system disk of the instance is lost.
-Make sure that you back up your data before you replace the image.
+We recommend that you back up your data before you replace the image.
 For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md).

 ## Do the system disks of ECS instances support Key Management Service \(KMS\) encryption?
 How do I use KMS encryption based on Terraform or Packer?

--   Yes, the system disks of ECS instances can be encrypted by using bring your own keys \(BYOKs\) and CMKs stored in KMS.
+-   Yes, the system disks of ECS instances can be encrypted by using your own keys \(BYOK\) and customer master keys \(CMKs\) stored in KMS.
 For more information, see [Encryption overview](/intl.en-US/Block Storage/Encrypt a disk/Encryption overview.md).
 -   Support for Packer-based encryption will be added soon.
 -   In Terraform, you can set the encrypted parameter to enable or disable KMS encryption.
 For more information, see [alicloud\_disks](https://www.terraform.io/docs/providers/alicloud/d/disks.html).